DHP-stottepakke/pages/pages/dmp_supporting_info/support_08_preserve_publish.md

 ### Selecting archive(s) for publishing datasets
 This question, and its sub-questions, will assist you in finding archive(s)/repository(-ies) suitable to deposit your data.

+### Securing that your data is FAIR
+No matter whether your data may be published openly or not, it is always a question of making your data FAIR - or rather as FAIR as possible.
+FAIR stands for Findable, Accessible, Interoperable, Reusable.
+So you should aim to make your data as findable, as accessible, as interoperable, and as reusable as possible.
+So here you will find a checklist that serves to remind you how to make your data as FAIR as possible.

+### List data(sets) that you will delete
+Determining whether data need to or should be deleted, is a decision you may need to do.
+There may be data that were ruined for some reason.
+Or other data, in huge amounts, that obviously are of no value for anyone.
+You need to decide whether there are data that are of no value to preserve.
+In a sub-question here, you will be asked to explain why these data were deleted.
+This explanation is part of making your research transparent.

+### List datasets (and software or code) that you will preserve or publish
+Here you will be asked to describe closer what data you will preserve.
+The question of sensitive information will be asked, to ensure that all necessary considerations regarding this issue is done.
+You will also be sked about the metadata and documentation to follow the data.
+Metadata and documentation are very important for the preserved data to be of good value into the future.
+So you are asked to think through and consider this well.